dkhunt27/action-deployment-manifest/README.md

    commits, tags and branches to the remote repository.
 From here, you will need to create a new release in GitHub so users can easily reference the new tags in their workflows.

+## Troubleshooting

+### SyntaxError: Cannot use import statement outside a module
+if you get the error `SyntaxError: Cannot use import statement outside a module` when trying to run test in vscode, you will need to enable the jest options in package.json in vscode.
+Set `Jestrunner: Jest Command` to `NODE_OPTIONS=--experimental-vm-modules NODE_NO_WARNINGS=1 npx jest`